How Low Voter Turnout Helped Trump Gain Ground in New York

 The state Republican Party did not respond to a request for comment.

-Voters in competitive House districts showed up to the polls in greater numbers than their peers across the state, and largely rewarded Democrats, who flipped three seats and held two in the seven races that New York Focus tracked.
+Voters in competitive House districts showed up to the polls in greater numbers than their peers across the state, and they largely rewarded Democrats, who flipped three seats and held two in the seven races that New York Focus tracked.

 But even some of those districts saw fewer voters come to the polls than in 2020, a New York Focus analysis found.